• Batteries 101

 Proper Battery Maintenance

-These days, properly maintained batteries can last a long time, about five years, no matter what the manufacturer tells you.
+These days, properly maintained batteries can last a long time, about 5 years, no matter what the manufacturer tells you.
 An inexpensive battery might get a year or two less, and a higher-quality battery might get a year or two more.

 Proper maintenance helps your battery live to a ripe old age.
 Try: